Principles of complex trait genetics

 This distinction between monogenic and complex traits, while useful, can be overly simplistic.
 Traits that appear to be monogenic can be influenced by variation in multiple genes ("modifier genes") ; complex traits can be predominantly influenced by variation in a single gene .

 This topic will review the challenges related to the identification of complex trait susceptibility genes, the factors that contribute to phenotypic complexity, and current understanding of the genetic architecture of complex genetic traits.
 Genetic traits with monogenic inheritance, either with a Mendelian or a non-Mendelian pattern, are discussed separately.
-(See "Overview of Mendelian inheritance" and "Non-Mendelian inheritance patterns of monogenic diseases".)
+(See "Inheritance patterns of monogenic disorders (Mendelian and non-Mendelian)" and "Inheritance patterns of monogenic disorders (Mendelian and non-Mendelian)", section on 'Causes of non-Mendelian inheritance'.)

 SPECTRUM OF GENETIC VARIATION

 Most monogenic diseases are caused by mutations that reduce the function or stability of a single protein by altering its three-dimensional structure.
 These mutations include point mutations (eg, changes in single nucleotides that alter the amino acid sequence), insertions, or deletions in the DNA sequence that encodes the protein; or changes in the non-coding DNA that interfere with gene splicing.
-(See "Overview of Mendelian inheritance" and "Non-Mendelian inheritance patterns of monogenic diseases" and "Basic principles of genetic disease", section on 'DNA sequence variation'.)
+(See "Inheritance patterns of monogenic disorders (Mendelian and non-Mendelian)" and "Basic principles of genetic disease", section on 'DNA sequence variation' and "Inheritance patterns of monogenic disorders (Mendelian and non-Mendelian)", section on 'Causes of non-Mendelian inheritance'.)

 - Gu Y, Harley IT, Henderson LB, et al. Identification of IFRD1 as a modifier gene for cystic fibrosis lung disease.
 Nature 2009; 458:1039.